gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending

-- `coNumberFormatType` and `coNormalizedNumberFormatType` for configuring custom numeric formatting of axis, legend and tooltip numbers.
+- `coNumberFormatType` and `coNormalizedNumberFormatType` for configuring custom numeric formatting of axis, legend and tooltip numbers (Vega-Lite 5.4).

 - Add number format configuration tests for new Vega-Lite 5.4 number formatting configuration options
 - Add many examples to API docs.